 Group broadcast.
-Why type messages individually when you can text whole groups in one go?
+Why type messages individually when you can text whole groups in one go with broadcast SMS?
 This is how you integrate marketing into your business phone.

-Advanced chat.
-With enhanced chat features, you can talk to your customers like friends and build long-term relationships.
+Advanced messaging.
+With enhanced messaging features, you can talk to your customers like friends and build long-term relationships.

 Number-sharing.
 With Chalkboard, users can share their numbers.
 So, if you use a number for customer support, there will always be someone to answer those calls.

 Savings.
 Chalkboard is a highly affordable virtual number.
 You can scale up and choose a more premium plan as your business needs grow.